Toshi (musician)

 Toshimitsu Deyama (出山 利三, Deyama Toshimitsu), known exclusively by his stage name Toshi, is a Japanese singer and songwriter who is the lead vocalist and a co-founder of the rock band X Japan, who rose to prominence in the late 1980s and early 1990s and is credited as founders of the visual kei movement.
 Toshi began an extensive solo career in 1992 before leaving X Japan at the end of 1997.
-Toshi laments he was "brainwashed" by a group called Home of Heart, whose leader would control his musical output for the next 12 years.
+Toshi said he was "brainwashed" by a group called Home of Heart, whose leader would control his musical output for the next 12 years.
 In 2007, X Japan reunited and began a world tour.
 Toshi severed ties with Home of Heart in January 2010 and renewed his solo career.
+In January 2018, he began to use the stage name Ryugen Toshi (龍玄とし, Ryūgen Toshi).
+In 2018, readers and professional musicians voted Toshi the best vocalist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".
 His distinctive, impassioned tenor vocals have been compared to those of Steve Perry.
-In January 2018, he began to use the stage name Ryugen Toshi (龍玄とし, Ryūgen Toshi).

 Career

 1982–1993: X Japan

 In 1977, Toshi and his childhood friend Yoshiki formed a band called Dynamite in their hometown of Tateyama, Chiba, when they were just 11 years old.
 The group changed its name to Noise in 1978, while they were still in high school.
 At this time Toshi was a guitar player, but following the departure of their vocalist, Toshi was selected for the position after being deemed the best singer remaining in the group.
 In 1982, Noise disbanded and Yoshiki and Toshi formed a new band, naming it X while they tried to think of another name, but the name stuck.
 X began to actively perform in the Tokyo area in 1985 with a frequently changing lineup.
 They released their first album, Vanishing Vision, in 1988 through Yoshiki's own Extasy Records and toured extensively in support of the record.
 They would become one of the first Japanese acts to achieve mainstream success while on an independent label, and were later widely credited as one of the pioneers of visual kei.

 X's major label debut album, Blue Blood, was released in April 1989 and debuted at number six on the Oricon chart.
 Its success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.
 Their third album, Jealousy, was released in 1991 and debuted at number one, selling over 600,000 copies.
 It was later certified at one million by the RIAJ.
 Shortly after the release of 1993's Art of Life, which also topped the Oricon chart, the members of X Japan took a break to start solo projects.